Narcolepsy: Definition, Symptoms, Causes & Treatments

 From a more technical perspective, Narcolepsy is indeed a neurological disorder first documented in Germany in the late 1870’s.
 Recent research has focused on Genetic analysis that affects the production of chemicals in the brain, such as Hypocretin, which has an influence on sleep cycles and REM Sleep.
 Chemical imbalances together with environmental stresses are believed to trigger bouts of Narcolepsy and there is yet to be a consensus in the academic arena – sleep disorder, medical disorder, neurological disorder and in recent research even auto-immune disorder.

 In summary, you frequently fall asleep at random times, unexpectedly and without warning…and it is a problem for you or your friends and family.
-This video from National Geographic may help you to better understand what you or your family or friend may be going through.

 Types Of Narcolepsy